 In my centre, our Mathematics curriculum touches on the following:

-1) Number sense – counting, recongintion of numbers, more and less,
+1) Number sense – counting, recongintion of numbers, more and less, adding and subtracting, ordinal numbers, number patterns, grouping,

 sharing